-The draft statement of accounts was authorised for issue by the Deputy Section 151 Officer on the 31 May a) Notes to the Expenditure and Funding Analysis
+The statement of accounts was authorised for issue by the Section 151 Officer on the 30 September 2024.

-2023.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.